Charles Jeter: Early life

-Jeter was born in Columbia, SC on August 30, 1973.
+Jeter was born in Columbia, South Carolina on August 30, 1973.
 He was born with a cleft lip & palate which has led to 26 corrective surgeries in his life.
 The first was at six weeks old and the final corrective surgery was in 1996 at age 23.

 His father, Charles R. Jeter, was appointed by President Ronald Reagan to be Regional Administrator of the United States Environmental Protection Agency in 1981.

-Education

-Jeter received a Bachelor of Arts in business economics from Wofford College in Spartanburg, SC in 1995.
+Jeter received a Bachelor of Arts in business economics from Wofford College in Spartanburg, South Carolina in 1995.

-Hanson Enterprises
+Career

 Jeter is a close friend of syndicated radio personality Terry Hanson and former employee of Hanson's company Hanson Enterprises.

-Career

 Jeter has started seven companies.
 The first in 1998 was Team Racing Auto Circuit (TRAC), which was a combination of NASCAR with the spirit of team-based sports such as the NFL.
 During his time with TRAC, he served as the company's Executive Vice President and successfully negotiated an 11-year contract with ESPN and a contract with Speedway Motorsports to use all six of their race tracks.
 In 2004, after selling his interest in TRAC, he left to create a domestic and international trucking and logistics company called Intermodal FCL, Inc., where he has served as president since.
 The company is based in Cornelius, NC.
 In 2009, he created a new community newspaper named The Lake Norman Citizen.
 The Citizen operates in Huntersville, NC and serves the communities of Cornelius, Davidson, Huntersville and Mooresville, NC.
 His most recent venture has been Noob Incorporated, a communications firm offering marketing, public relations, and production services to traveling circuses and carnival workers.